 Research suggests that CBDA primarily works as an inhibitor of the COX-2 enzyme.
 This enzyme is an important part of the pathway that regulates pain.
 In effect, COX-2 enzymes contribute to the formation of prostaglandins that, at high levels, cause physical discomfort (11).
 Because of this, scientists are interested in how CBDA may work as an anti-inflammatory agent.

 Studies also suggest that it may help to down-regulate certain genes in highly aggressive breast cancers (2).
 This reduces the cancer’s spread.
 CBDA also shows promise in dealing with nausea and mood tension (1).
 Meanwhile, other research shows that it appears to have anticonvulsive effects and provides superior balanced mood support (4).
+This cannabinoid was a recent subject of a more in depth CBDA article series here on our hemp oil blog.

 Cannabidivarin (CBDV): Robust Nervous System Support on the Cannabinoid Chart